declare-lab/trust-align/docs/quickstart/README.md

 CUDA_VISIBLE_DEVICES=0,1 python custom_example.py
 ```

-If you are interested in running the evaluations with benchamrk data instead of custom data (similar to how it was done in the paper), please refer to the guide in [benchmark data](../benchmark_data).
+If you are interested in running the evaluations with benchmark data instead of custom data (similar to how it was done in the paper), please refer to the guide in [guides](../guides).